rbndickson/udacity-readable-project/README.md

 ## Backend Server

-The app interacts with a [backend server from Udacity](https://github.com/udacity/reactnd-project-readable-starter) which can be found.
+The app interacts with a [backend server from Udacity](https://github.com/udacity/reactnd-project-readable-starter).

 ## create-react-app